BibliothecaDAO/master-scroll/docs/game/food.md

 Once you harvest either $WHEAT/$FISH from your Farms/Fish Traps, you have the option to trade any excess on the AMM for $LORDS.

-In turn, this provides the opportunity for other Lords to purchase them instead of having to build Farms/Traps and harvesting themselves.
-A Lord with low Rivers/Harbors with a penchant for raiding, or simply being time poor can benefit from this, while providing a $LORDS stream to productive farmers.
+In turn, this provides the opportunity for other Lords to purchase them instead of having to build farms/traps and harvesting themselves.
+A Lord with low rivers/harbors with a penchant for raiding, or simply being time poor can benefit from this, while providing a $LORDS stream to productive farmers.

-Wheat and Fish will be traded separately, and utility related to net consumptions, will add an interesting economic factor to the game.
+Wheat and fish will be traded separately, and utility related to net consumptions, will add an interesting economic factor to the game.

 ## Factors to consider

 ### Food consumption

 Food consumption is calculated by your population.
-Buildings and Battalions count towards your population, the more you have, the faster your food is depleted.
+Buildings and battalions count towards your population, the more you have, the faster your food is depleted.

-If your Realm runs out of Food, you will be permanently capped at 250 resource production and your Armies will be at 50% health when they fight, drastically reducing your chances of success.
+If your Realm runs out of food, you will be permanently capped at 250 resource production and your armies will be at 50% health when they fight, drastically reducing your chances of success.